 Over past years at the NEXT Church National Gatherings, prophets among us have spoken important words, challenged the church, and called us to action around matters of racism, systems of oppression, and white supremacy – both in our country and in our church.
-Because we know this work must be done in community to ensure accountability, and because we know being in community looks different these days – NEXT Church will be hosting group watch gatherings and live discussion on our Facebook page over the course of 4 weeks.
-Each watch party with occur on Tuesday afternoon at 1 pm Eastern.
+Because we know this work must be done in community to ensure accountability, we hope you can use these resources with groups in your own congregation or community, whatever that might look like in these days.

-These group watch gatherings will highlight a different video each week and allow participants the opportunity to react, engage in the chat, and reflect together as they watch and consider what we can learn from each speaker.
-NEXT Church will also offer a short guide for next steps for each video – through discussion questions for group reflection or tangible action items mentioned by the speaker.
-The videos and study guides will both be available below if you’re unable to join us at the scheduled time.
+We are also offering a short guide for next steps for each video – through discussion questions for group reflection or tangible action items mentioned by the speaker.
+The videos and study guides are available below.

-We hope that you’ll join us for these virtual gatherings, listen and engage, and then turn what you learn into action.
-We also encourage you to use these resources to host your own group watch gatherings and discussions in your churches and communities.
+We hope that you’ll join us to view these videos, listen and engage, and then turn what you learn into action.

 At the NEXT Church National Gathering in Atlanta in 2016, Rev. Aisha Brooks-Lytle offered a powerful sermon about how we cannot simply avoid or skirt around the challenges facing us, we have to go through them.
 We’ll revisit her sermon in the context of our current moment.

 Aisha Brooks-Lytle serves as the Executive Presbyter of the Presbytery of Greater Atlanta.